MisterDerpie/revontulet.dev/content/post/2025-05-11/index.md

 ---
 title: iPhone Ethernet bridge on RaspberryPi with Ubuntu Server
 description: >
-    This guide shows how to set up an iPhone to Ethernet bridge on the Raspberry Pi.
+    This guide shows how to set up an iPhone USB to Ethernet bridge on the Raspberry Pi.
     Instead of Raspbian, this is a guide for Ubuntu Server.
 slug: 2025-iphone-ethernet-bridge-rpi-4-ubuntu
 date: 2025-05-11 08:00:00+0000